New Patients:

 Dr. Steven Anolik and Dr. Corey Anolik are experienced restorative dentists in Gaithersburg, MD.
 They are happy to provide dental crowns to patients in need of tooth restoration.

-Patients love dental crowns because it helps them avoid the need for a total tooth extraction following severe dental damage.
-Because our office has invested in the best modern dental technologies, we can have you in and out of our office with a restored dental crown within one appointment.
+Patients love dental crowns because they help them avoid the need for a total tooth extraction after severe dental damage.
+Because our office has invested in the latest dental technologies, we can have you in and out with a restored dental crown in a single appointment.

 What To Expect

 Your dental crown will require extensive enamel removal; however, our doctors will ensure the affected area is numbed to avoid patient discomfort.
 If the procedure is causing you to have dental anxiety, talk to your dentist about sedation dentistry options.
-Sedation dentistry is an excellent way for you to sit back and relax while we provide you with your necessary dental care.
+Sedation dentistry is an excellent way for you to sit back and relax while we provide the dental care you need.

 After the affected area is numbed, your dentist will shape down your affected tooth to its foundational core.
 The foundational core will support the dental crown once it is set in place.
-We will take detailed digital dental impressions captured by a computer to give us the data we need to design your new restoration.
-Our software coupled with our training creates a dental crown milled from the finest porcelain.
+We will use detailed digital dental impressions captured by a computer to provide the data we need to design your new restoration.
+Our software, coupled with our training, enables the milled fabrication of a dental crown from the finest porcelain.

-If we are for any reason unable to provide a same-day dental crown, a temporary crown will be placed over your tooth to protect it from increased sensitivity.
-Once your porcelain crown is complete, we secure it to your tooth using dental cement.
+If we are unable to provide a same-day dental crown for any reason, a temporary crown will be placed over your tooth to protect it from increased sensitivity.
+Once your porcelain crown is complete, we will secure it to your tooth using dental cement.
 The final product will look, feel, and function just like your natural teeth.

 The Many Uses of Dental Crowns